-In this deliverable we analyse and discuss relevant RIS-based reference scenarios shedding the light on technical challenges and potential achievable performances.
-In addition, we detail use cases that will be explored within the project timeframe and expected field-trials demonstrations.
+In this deliverable we analyse and discuss relevant RIS-based reference scenarios shedding light on technical challenges and potential achievable performances.
+In addition, we detail use cases, some of them will be explored within the project timeframe and some of them are expected to become field-trials demonstrations.